2026 Competitions

 • Prelims: The Open Classic and the Wildcard share a single preliminary round—anyone competing in the Open Classic prelims is eligible to compete in the Wildcard finals.

-• Finals: Finalists are selected from the top couples (based on relative placement scoring) who did not make it into the Open Classic finals.
-Couples will get a 90 sec spotlight and fast all-skate.
+• Finals to DJ music: Finalists are selected from the top couples (based on relative placement scoring) who did not make the Open Classic finals.
+Couples will get a 90-second spotlight and fast all-skate.

 The Amateur Classic

-Open to couples who meet Amateur/Advanced skill level.
+Open to couples with an amateur or advanced skill level.

 Prizes include: